matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 }
 ```

-- Notes:
+**Notes**

 - Each call to `ExecutorService.submit()` returned an instance of **Future**, which was stored in a list for later use.
 - **Future** contains a method called `isDone()` which can be used to check whether our task has been completed
 before attempting to check it's return value.
 Calling the `Future.get()` method on a **Future** that is not yet done
 will block the current thread until the task is complete, potentially negating many benefits gained from
 performing the task Asynchronously.
 - The `executorService.shutdown()` method was called prior to checking the return values from the Future objects.
-    The `executorService.shutdown()`
-    method does not prevent the completion of tasks which have already been submitted to the **ExecutorService**,
+- The `executorService.shutdown()` method does not prevent the completion of tasks which have already been submitted to
-    but rather prevents new tasks from being added to the Queue.
+the **ExecutorService**, but rather prevents new tasks from being added to the Queue.

 ### 3. Defining Asynchronous Tasks Inline using Lambdas.